MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/portqry-command-line-port-scanner-v2.md

 ## Examples

-The following examples demonstrate how to use PortQry and its parameters.
+The following examples demonstrate how to use PortQry and its parameters:

 **Local mode**